DataDog/go-libddwaf/README.md

 | OSX   | amd64   |
 | OSX   | arm64   |

-This means that when the platform is not supported, top-level functions will return a `WafDisabledError` error including the purpose of it.
+This means that when the platform is not supported, top-level functions will return a `WafDisabledError` explaining why.

 Note that:
-* Linux support include for glibc and musl variants
+* Linux support includes glibc and musl variants
 * OSX under 10.9 is not supported
 * A build tag named `datadog.no_waf` can be manually added to force the WAF to be disabled.